What is Binge Eating Disorder?

 Why is binge eating disorder harmful?

 Binge eating disorder can contribute to many psychological and physical problems through a person’s life.
-Complications of binge eating disorder may include difficulty functioning at work, social isolation, dermatological effects (such as dry skin and hair loss), gastrointestinal effects (such as acid reflux, cramping, heartburn and diarrhea), obesity, and medical conditions related to obesity, such as heart disorder, joint issues, diabetes, gastroesophageal reflux disease (GERD).
+Complications of binge eating disorder may include difficulty functioning at work, social isolation, dermatological effects (such as dry skin and hair loss), gastrointestinal effects (such as acid reflux, cramping, heartburn and diarrhea), and medical conditions related to being in higher-weight bodies, such as heart disorder, joint issues, diabetes, gastroesophageal reflux disease (GERD).

 What is the best way to treat binge eating disorder?